Peter Funt: Involvement with Candid Camera

 Candid Camera first aired in 1948 and was created by Peter Funt's father, Allen.
 Peter first appeared on Candid Camera at age 3, posing as a shoeshine boy who charged ten dollars per shoe.
 He joined the show professionally in 1987 when he became a co-host with his father.
 During this time the show was being broadcast on the CBS television network.
 In 1993, Allen Funt had a serious stroke, from which he never fully recovered.
 This required Peter to host the show full-time.
 Later in 1996, he hosted and was the executive producer of the Candid Camera 50th anniversary special.
 The show returned in 1996 for the revamped version of Candid Camera.
 In 1997, Peter co-hosted the show with Suzanne Somers.
 In 2001, the show moved to the PAX network and Peter then co-hosted the show with Dina Eastwood until 2004, and began another revival of the show in 2014 with Mayim Bialik.
 During his time on the show Peter was a producer, host and acted on the show.
 He also produced and hosted over 200 episodes.

-In 2001, Philip Zelnick, a Laughlin/Bullhead International Airport passenger claimed that he was injured during one of the sequences on the show.
-Funt posed as an airport security guard and had passengers go through a fake x-ray machine.
-During the skit, Zelnick received a bruise on his thigh when getting off a conveyor belt.
-Zelnick sued Funt and the show and won the case, but when Funt appealed, the matter was settled out of court.
-The Mojave County Airport Authority settled during the trial and paid Zelnick $95,000.
-PAX TV also gave him $7,500 out of court.